Since 1993, improving health, saving lives and responding to disease outbreaks.

 Strengthening and Decentralizing the National Response to Sexually Transmitted Infections and HIV for Universal Access

 With funds from the Global Fund to Fight AIDS, Tuberculosis and Malaria, the Guinean Ministry of Health is supporting Jhpiego to strengthen and decentralize the national response to sexually transmitted infections, including HIV, with the goal of universal access to services.
-The goal of this three-year program is to reduce new HIV infections by 37% and reduce the mortality and morbidity among people living with HIV by at least 51% from 2018 to 2022.
+The goal of this program is to reduce new HIV infections and reduce the mortality and morbidity among people living with HIV.
 Jhpiego is leading the prevention of mother-to-child transmission of HIV (PMTCT) component of the program, focusing initially on consolidating gains and improving performance in PMTCT service provision followed by extension to additional sites.